stdlib-js/stdlib/README.md

 **📣 Announcement: [Quansight Labs](https://labs.quansight.org) is running another edition of its paid [internship program](https://boards.greenhouse.io/quansight/jobs/4011005005).
 The program runs for 3 months from mid-June/mid-July through September and entails a 25-40 hrs/wk time commitment.**

 **All internship projects will focus on contributing to open source software. stdlib is one of the potential projects!
-If you are new to open source, interested in kickstarting your software development career, and interested in contributing to stdlib, you are encouraged to apply! 🎉**
+If you are new to open source, interested in kickstarting your software development career, and/or interested in contributing to stdlib, you are encouraged to apply! 🎉**

 **When applying, feel free to mention stdlib in your cover letter.
 Application deadline: 4 April 2023. 😃**